svekeman/www-greenitglobe/www.greenitglobe.com/content/home/usecases_box.md

 block2_link = "solutions/server-virtualization"

 block3_title = "Big Data Solutions"
 block3_text = "Crunching large datasets require flexible and high performance compute capacity.
-We deliver a minimal of 2 million IOPS in a 10 node cluster." block3_link = "#"
+We deliver a minimal of 2 million IOPS in a 10 node cluster configuration." block3_link = "#"

 block4_title = "Public Telco Cloud"
-block4_text = "Green IT Globe delivers the full cloud stack with the highest levels of automation and performance enabling telco's to provide new cloud services." block4_link = "#"
+block4_text = "Green IT Globe delivers the full cloud stack with the highest levels of automation and performance enabling service providers to provide new cloud services." block4_link = "#"
 +++